6+ Fascinating And Fun Travel Destination Ideas In Africa For Vacation: Africa Tourism Guide

 The confluence of these two majestic oceans gave rise to gorgeous beaches with crystal shiny white sand.
 This beach is made even better by casting the 12 apostle rocks.
 Besides the beaches, there are also several other things to explore.
 You can watch the sunrise at the top of the lion’s head mountain and feel the historical heritage in museums and galleries.

-4. Find Your Way to The Historical Pyramid of Giza, Egypt
+4. Find Your Way To The Historical Pyramid Of Giza, Egypt

 Egypt is one of the countries with the wealthiest culture in Africa, and the country is also notable for being the seat of the earliest civilization in Africa.